saraabdollahi/LaSER/data/README.md

 # Datasets

-Here, we provid multiple sample dataset as the input of different modules.
+Here, we provid multiple sample dataset as the input of different modules:

 * coordinates_dataset: This dataset contains a set of coordinates per each entity.
 * german_events: A list of german labels of events.